Improvements to the TOEFL iBT® test are here! Get all the details about the upcoming TOEFL iBT test enhancements.

 The Way the Test Is Scored

 ETS uses both human raters and automated scoring methods to offer a complete and accurate picture of a test taker's ability.
 While AI scoring has its advantages, it does not measure the effectiveness of the language response and the appropriateness of its content.
 Human raters are needed to attend to a wider variety of features, such as the quality of ideas and content as well as form.

 Additionally, studies have shown that tasks designed for fully automated AI scoring have been more vulnerable to prompt-specific preparation and memorized responses.

-The TOEFL test uses automated scoring to complement human scoring for the two tasks in the Writing section.
+The TOEFL test uses automated scoring to complement human scoring for the 2 tasks in the Writing section.
 Combining human judgment for content and meaning, and AI scoring for linguistic features, ensures consistent, quality scores.

 How We Ensure Quality